Alireza1044/alireza1044.github.io/_pages/about.md

 ---
 # About Me
 <p style="text-align: justify;">
 I am a senior B.Sc. student at Iran University of Science and Technology (IUST), majoring in Computer Engineering.
 My primary research interests include <b>Computer Vision</b>, <b>3D Vision</b>, and their applications in <b>robotics</b> and <b>self-driving cars</b>.
-My interests also lie in the area of <b>Natural Language Processing</b> and the <b>interplay between Language and Vision</b>.
+My interests also lie in the area of <b>Natural Language Processing</b>, specifically the <b>interplay between Language and Vision</b>.
 During my undergraduate studies, I have enjoyed working with Prof. Vincent Lepetit (TU Graz, May 2021), Prof. MohammadTaher Pilehvar (TeIAS, May 2020), and Prof. Sauleh Eetemadi (IUST, February 2021) on various projects.
 </p>

 <header>